tybug/snitchvisbot/README.md

 ### Channel Remove

-Removes a snitch channel(es) from the list of snitch channels.
+Removes a snitch channel(s) from the list of snitch channels.

 Example: `.remove-channel #snitches-citizens`